sustrik/ribosome/README.md

 123456789
 ```

-In case you are producing output that it's a DNA file itself, you'll need
+In case you are producing output that is a DNA file itself, you'll need
 produce text that contains @{} itself.
 In such case you can specify the level
 of indirection: